 The fulfillment of prophecies found in the Bible evidences its divine inspiration.

-The Old and New Testaments also include prophecies about future events that are currently unfolding.
+The Old and New Testaments include prophecies about historical events, the birth, life, and death of Jesus, and the reconstitution of Israel.
+All of them have been fulfilled.
+The Bible also includes prophecies about future events that are currently unfolding.

 The Old Testament includes many prophecies about the empires of Babylon, Phoenicia, Assyria, Egypt, and Persia that dominated the Middle East at various times, centuries before Jesus was born.
 Here are a few of them.

 Around 740 BC, Isaiah foretold the collapse of the Babylonian empire.
-He said its capital, Babylon, which was located on the banks of the Euphrates River about fifty miles south of modern Baghdad, would be reduced to swampland.
+(Isaiah 13:19;14:23) He said its capital, Babylon, located on the Euphrates River’s banks about fifty miles south of modern Baghdad, would be reduced to swampland.
 This occurred in 539 BC.
-Only the excavated ruins of Babylon exist today.
+As a result, only the excavated ruins of Babylon exist today.

-Sometime around 660 BC, Nahum prophesied that the Assyrian Empire would fall.
+Around 660 BC, Nahum prophesied that the Assyrian Empire would fall (Nahum 1:8,14;3:15).
 He said its capital, Nineveh, would be hit by a flood, conquered, and burned to the ground.
-According to the Greek historian, Diodorus Siculus, these things happened in 612 BC, when a coalition of Babylonians, Scythians, and Medes overran the city.
+According to the Greek historian Diodorus Siculus, these events occurred in 612 BC, when a coalition of Babylonians, Scythians, and Medes overran the city.

 Around 586 BC, Ezekiel predicted the defeat of the Phoenician Empire.
-He said the stones and timber of its capital city, Tyre, would be tossed into the sea.
-This outcome materialized around 332 BC, when the army of Alexander the Great destroyed the city and used the resulting rubble to build a land bridge to a nearby island.
+(Ezekiel 26:7-9,12) He said the stones and timber of its capital city, Tyre, would be tossed into the sea.
+This outcome materialized around 332 BC when the army of Alexander the Great destroyed the city and used the resulting rubble to build a land bridge to a nearby island.

-Sometime between 593-571 BC, Ezekiel prophesied that the Egypt would no longer dominate other nations, as it had for centuries.
-It was subsequently controlled by various foreign powers, including the Romans, the Ottomans, and the British, until it regained its independence in 1956.
+Sometime between 593-571 BC, Ezekiel prophesied that Egypt would no longer dominate other nations, as it had for centuries.
+(Ezekiel 29:13-15) Egypt was subsequently controlled by various foreign powers, including the Romans, Ottomans, and the British, until it regained its independence in 1956.
 In 1948, 1967, and 1973, Egypt tried to conquer Israel and was defeated each time.

-The Old Testament books of Jeremiah, Isaiah, Daniel, and Exekiel contain many prophecies about the ebbs and flows of the ancient Persian empire.
-As Daniel predicted, it eventually collapsed and was ruled by others until 1501, when it regained its sovereignty and became known as Iran.
+The Old Testament books of Jeremiah, Isaiah, Daniel, and Ezekiel contain many prophecies about the ebbs and flows of the ancient Persian empire.
+As Daniel predicted, it ultimately collapsed and was ruled by others.
+(Daniel 11) Persia regained its sovereignty in 1501 and eventually became known as Iran.

-The Old Testament books of Daniel and Zechariah include prophecies about the rise of the Greek Empire that were fulfilled by Alexander the Great.
+The Book of Daniel also includes prophecies about the rise of the Greek Empire that were fulfilled by Alexander the Great.
 Daniel predicted the Greek empire would be later split into four parts.
-This occurred after the death of Alexander.
+This occurred after Alexander’s death.
+(Daniel 11)

-The Old Testament includes over 300 prophecies about the birth, life, death, and resurrection of the Messiah.
+The Old Testament includes over three hundred prophecies about the Messiah’s birth, life, death, and resurrection.
 Jesus fulfilled them all.

 However, many Messianic prophecies are historically specific.
-Jesus could not have been engineered their fulfillment in adulthood to support his claim of deity.
+And Jesus could not have engineered their fulfillment in adulthood to support his claim of deity.

 Here are a few of the prophetic verses from the Old Testament, along with the corresponding New Testament verses describing their fulfillment by Jesus:

 Jesus prophesied that Israel would be eradicated.
-This event occurred in 70 A.D, more than thirty years after his death.
+This event occurred in 70 AD, over thirty years after his death.

 The Old Testament prophesied that Israel would later reemerge as a sovereign nation.
 This occurred in 1948.